LindaHendricks/LindaHendricks/README.md

 <p align=”center”>
 <img src="https://user-images.githubusercontent.com/75175916/125659110-0f3c796c-a675-4880-983a-cec3de7da8ab.jpg" alt="mybanner">
 </p>

 <h3 align="center">Hi there, I am <a href="https://linda-hendricks.com/" target="_blank" rel="noreferrer">Linda Hendricks</a></h3>
-<h2 align="center"> I am Full-Stack Developer focusing on front-end development with a internation fashion business background</h2>
+<h2 align="center"> Full-Stack Developer with a fashion business background</h2>

 Full stack React.js and Ruby-on-rails developer with a focus on front-en development and a proven track record of connecting creative brands to their clients.
 Managed large scale projects with cross-functional teams, demonstrated return on investment, exceeded clients’ revenue goals consistently and communicated with c-level executives.
 A problem solver passionate about converting audiences into loyal customers.

 I’m currently working on :

 - CSS3
 - A International Fashion Photographer Image Gallery using Vanilla Javascript and S3
 - A French Illustrator web application using React.js
 - A Lifestyle E-shop web application using Vanilla Javascript, React.js and commerce.js